kaixin1528/product-feedback/README.md

 - [Live Site URL](https://kaixin-product-feedback.netlify.app)

-  Note: The Live Version did not enable CRUD functionality.
-To check for CRUD operations, please install all the necessary dependencies and open on localhost:3000.
+  Note: The Live Version does not provide CRUD functionality.
+To check for CRUD functionality, please install all the necessary dependencies and open on the local host.

 ## My process